MontanaFlossCo/Flint-Documentation/guides/timeline.md

 ---
-title: The Timeline feature
+title: Timeline
-subtitle: Troubleshooting problems with the Timeline
+subtitle: Find out what your user was doing in the run up to a problem
 tags: guide
 ---